7 Must-Try Hong Kong Desserts (And Exactly Where To Find Them)

 #2 Egg Tarts

-This tart, a local speciality of Hong Kong and Macau, is a little like a cross between a Portuguese tart and and English custard tart.
+This tart, a local speciality dessert in Hong Kong and Macau, is a little like a cross between a Portuguese tart and and English custard tart.
 Some varieties have flaky pastry casings and others you may find have a crumbly biscuit-like casing.
 Both are delicious, with the sweet egg filling resembling custard.

 Where: Tai Cheong Bakery, 35 Lyndhurst Terrace, Central